LukaszMazurek/NxQueen/README.md

 Finally install pygame, using command below
 pip install pygame
 # How to use
-put the number from 4 to 16 and see the solution of NxQueen problem solution
+put the number from 4 to 16 and see the solution of NxQueen problem
 # Setup
 To run this project
 python NxQueen.py